jkooks/Reaper-Scripts/README.md

 ##### Smart Track Creator
 This script is used to make a track at any depth level after the selected track.
 The following are instructions to use this tool, and they are also in the script if you need a refresher on how to use it.

-Situations:
+###### Situations
 If no tracks is selected = create a track at the end of the track count If one track is selected:
 	If it is a "base level track" (i.e. not parented) = create another base level track If it is the end of a folder = create a base level track/normal track within the overarching folder structure (if there is one)
 	If it is within a folder structure = create another track within that structure If multiple tracks selected:
 	If the last track selected is the end of the folder structure:
 		If the first track selected is within the same folder structure/the parent of it = create a track and make it the new end of that structure
 		If the first track is a "grandparent"/part of an overarching folder structure = create a track and make it the end of that folder if there isn't one already
 		Otherwise add it as a base level track
 	If it is not the end of the folder structure = create a track within that folder